 The new Biden antitrust chiefs face a grim competition landscape in the U.S. economy.
-Legislative proposals to strengthen, clarify, and modernize the antitrust laws will provide needed help from Congress.
+Legislative proposals to strengthen, clarify, and modernize the antitrust laws will provide needed help from Congress, should bipartisan support for constructive reform emerge.
 But while political and media attention remains focused on the digital technology markets, serious competitive problems in other sectors go under-recognized.
 This is true in consumer-facing markets such as in food and agriculture, healthcare, telecommunications, pharmaceuticals, and airlines.
 In these markets, consumers grapple with rising prices and less choice for essential products and services.
-And workers and smaller players are at the mercy of powerful buyers who bargain down wages and the prices of commodities.
+And workers and smaller players are at the mercy of powerful buyers who bargain down wages and the prices of their commodities.

 The government should also reassess its aversion to litigation risk, or the possibility of losing in court if an agency moves to block a merger.
 This queasiness is not surprising given the almost insurmountable standard of proof to show harmful effects from a merger that has not yet occurred.
 But settling with defendants is often not a substitute for moving to block a harmful merger.
 Highly concentrative horizontal mergers, vertical mergers in concentrated markets with dominant players, and ecosystem mergers that facilitate the leveraging of market power increase the burden on remedies to fully restore competition.
 The growing list of failed remedies in previous mergers—for which consumers have largely borne the risk—supports the notion that the most effective remedy for restoring competition may often to be to block a merger.